-STAFF: The strict application of the provisions of the regulation would deprive the applicant of the reasonable use of the land or would create an unnecessary hardship on the applicant since the rear of the lot will look and act similarly to the other back yards in the area.
-The change in zoning is due to the expansion of a non-conforming use and correcting the existing zoning.
-The property to the west is also a non-conforming use that is not exclusively multi-family where the building occupies most of the site.
+STAFF: The strict application of the provisions of the regulation would deprive the applicant of the reasonable use of the land or would create an unnecessary hardship on the applicant since the encroachment involves an existing structure where there are no proposed changes to the exterior of the structure.

-STANDARD OF REVIEW AND STAFF ANALYSIS FOR DDP
+STANDARD OF REVIEW AND STAFF ANALYSIS FOR RDDDP and AMENDMENT TO BINDING ELEMENTS a.

-a.
 The conservation of natural resources on the property proposed for development, including: trees and other living vegetation, steep slopes, water courses, flood plains, soils, air quality, scenic views, and historic sites;

 STAFF: There do not appear to be any environmental constraints or historic resources on the subject site.
-The existing building is to remain.
-Tree canopy requirements of the Land Development Code will be provided on the subject site.
+Trees will be planted on site to fulfill street tree and buffer requirements.